 So if you have the skills and some extra time, freelance video editing is a great way to make extra money while you grow your own audience.

-Naturally, you will need to have a really good understanding of video editing to start a video editing side hustle.
+Naturally, you will need to have a really good understanding of video editing to start this kind of work.

-The best way to demonstrate your skills is to post or share examples of your work on your application or side hustle job hunting profile through LinkedIn, Fiverr, or other job search platforms.
+The best way to demonstrate your skills is to post or share examples of your work on your application or job-hunting profile through LinkedIn, Fiverr, or other job search platforms.

 4. Proofreading Services